ShiLab-Bioinformatics/ReadTrimming/README.md

 # Read-Trimming

-## Code
+## Scripts
-We share the code used in our analysis in the /src directory.
+Our scripts are shared in the /src directory.
 The entry of the analysis is "Rerun-Analysis.bash", which in tern invokes other shell scripts and Python programs to produce results.

 ## Data
 Our data is shared on